kubevirt/kubevirt.github.io/pages/quickstart_kind.md

 virt-operator-6c5db798d4-9qg56     1/1       Running   0          6m41s
 ```

-Once we applied the *Custom Resource* the operator took care of deploying the
+Once we applied the KubeVirt's *Custom Resource* the operator took care of deploying the
 actual KubeVirt pods (*virt-api*, *virt-controller* and *virt-handler*).
 Again
-we'll need to execute the command until everything is *up&running*
+we'll need to execute the command until everything is *up and running*
-(or use *-w*).
+(or use the *-w* flag).

 ### Install virtctl